reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Thomas Scanlon, What we Owe to Each Other/4 - Wrongness and Reasons.md

 Firstly, the values involved in these cases are forms of collective human activity.
 Thus, they will be sensitive to the requirements of justifiability to others.

-Morality in terms of "what we owe to each other" is used in a narrow, interpersonal sense than morality broadly.
+Morality in terms of "what we owe to each other" is used in a narrow, interpersonal sense rather than morality broadly.
 It refers to duties such as duties not to kill, harm, deceive, to keep promises, etc.
 But morality is sometiems used in a more broad sense.
 E.g. the proper form of sexual conduct is sometiems seen as a central moral question.